Psychosis. Symptoms and Treatment

 Delusion of grandeur

 Delusions of grandeur are also called megalomania.
 These delusions are common in the manic phase of bipolar disorder but can be observed in other psychiatric disorders.
-People who suffer from megalomania see themselves as great, highly skilled, more important than others.
+People who suffer from megalomania see themselves as great, highly skilled, and more important than others.
 They also often feel they are equipped with magical powers.
 Delusions of grandeur can be persistent or intermittent.

 Megalomania is more than simply having self-esteem that is too high.
 It marks a significant disconnection and alienation from the real world.
 People with megalomania may continue to believe in their delusions despite the contrary evidence.
 Psychiatrists note that megalomania may be associated with mental or physical health conditions, such as schizophrenia, bipolar disorder, or some forms of dementia.